-As a speaker it’s very easy to become SELF interested instead of OTHER interested.
-When you do that you lose the connection with the audience.
-Speakers need to get into the mindset of their audiences.
+As a speaker, it’s very easy to become SELF interested instead of OTHER interested.
+When you do that, you lose the connection with the audience.
+The first strategy for creating successful speaking experiences is to get into the mindset of your audience.
 You can tell when you’re in the self-mindset when… You’re talking mostly about yourself, not the topic at hand.
 It’s not about you, it’s about what you can teach your audiences.

-Keep in mind that your audiences don’t come to see a PowerPoint presentation, the come to hear from your “inner expert” – that’s the thing inside of you that you know really, really well and that can’t be shared on a PowerPoint slide.
+Keep in mind that your audiences don’t come to see a PowerPoint presentation; they come to hear from your “inner expert” – that’s the thing inside of you that you know really, really well and that can’t be shared on a PowerPoint slide.
 That “special thing” can only be shared in story and through interaction with the audience.
-First, you must get into the mindset of your audience.
+First, to have a successful speaking experience, you must get into the mindset of your audience.
 One way to get into the mindset of your audience is to do a proper amount of research about your audience instead of just showing up and giving a speech.
 Proper research goes beyond just looking at their website.
 Have you sent an email out to the group before arriving and asked them specific questions about what they want to learn?
 Have you spent time talking with them on site before your talk?
 Have you gone around and tried to shake everybody’s hand and say hello?

 Another mistake that happens is that we, as speakers, start believing our own advertising and believing our own marketing.
-What we need to do is figure out what says more about them than us.
+Another speaking strategy is to figure out what says more about them than us.
 Too many speakers’ websites are all about the speaker and less about what the speaker can DO FOR an audience.
 When people look at your website they should say “That is something that’s important to me AND that can help me solve a problem that I have”.